netbymatt/ws4kp/README.md

 Note: not all units are converted to metric, if selected.
 Some text-based products such as warnings are simple text strings provided from the national weather service and thus have baked-in units such as "gusts up to 60 mph."
 These values will not be converted.

+## The full moon icon is broken

+This is a known problem with the Ws4kp as it ages.
+It was a problem with the [actual Weatherstar hardware](https://youtu.be/rcUwlZ4pqh0?feature=shared&t=116) as well.

 ## Related Projects

 Not retro enough?
 Try the [Weatherstar 3000+](https://github.com/netbymatt/ws3kp)